 Stock dividends under Islamic trading and Shariah law are considered halal.
 Why is this?
 Well, these gains are made directly from the growth of a company you have invested in and are somewhat quantifiable in nature, at least in theory.
 This separates them from interest which can be viewed as punitive in nature.

 The complexity deepens though when we consider investing in companies such as alcohol brands, tobacco brands, and others.
 This kind of investing would be haram and so, you should be careful as a trader following Islamic law, in what you choose to invest.

 ETFs and stock indices: are they ahalal investment?

 ETFs and Stocks are halal due to the fact that they both relate to investing in pools of companies.
 Therefore, any monies gained from this kind of investment can be viewed as coming from the growth of the company.

 As mentioned above, there may be some haram companies included in these pools.
 To negate this, as a trader, you should simply calculate how much of the profit is as a result of these companies and donate that percentage of gain to a charity.

 The simple answer here is yes.
-Typically, bonds are considered haram as they are technically loans to be repaid over a period of time which is inclusive of interest.
-There are however, Islamic trading compliant bonds.
+Typically, bonds are considered haram, as they are technically loans to be repaid over a period of time that is inclusive of interest.
+There are, however, Islamic trading compliant bonds.
 These Islamic bonds are certified as being compliant with Islamic laws.

 Trading with an Islamic account is typically free of charge.
 This is good news for any trader.
 With that said, some broker minimum deposits may be higher than usual in order to open an account, although not always.

-Another thing which could occur, although less frequently, is the raising of spreads or commissions for Islamic trading accounts.
+Another thing that could occur, although less frequently, is the raising of spreads or commissions for Islamic trading accounts, which can be balanced by choosing a broker with low spreads, such as ECN brokers (consider checking our ecn forex brokers list).
 There may also be some exotic currency pairs or less common trading markets that are unavailable when trading through an Islamic account.